Explore these resources to learn more about volunteering at GRuB.

 Questions?
 Contact our Volunteer Coordinator at email@example.com or (360) 753-5522.
 If you’re interested in getting started as a GRuB Volunteer:

-*Volunteers must complete a GRuB volunteer application and a background check through the Olympia School District (required since we host high school students here 5 days a week).
+*Volunteers must complete a GRuB volunteer application and a background check through the Olympia School District (required since we host high school students here).
 The background check is free and needs to be updated every year.

 - Check out our Volunteer Handbook for more information about what it means to be a GRuB volunteer